Table of Contents

 Traditional degrees dominate the landscape.

-Currently, among degree types, traditional credentials like bachelor’s degrees are much more prevalent than others.
+Currently, among degree types, traditional credentials like bachelor’s and associate degrees are much more prevalent than others.
 Increasing production of postsecondary certificates that provide valuable skills and knowledge is vital to our economic competitiveness.
-Also, while not everyone is expected to seek more advanced degrees, Texas needs to increase the number of research doctorates awarded each year.
+Also, while not everyone is expected to seek more advanced degrees, to meet its strategic higher education goals, Texas needs to increase the number of research doctorates awarded each year.

 The number of women attaining credentials rose almost every year since 2015.

-The number of women earning degrees and certificates increased steadily from 2015 to 2021 before falling slightly in 2022.
+The number of women earning degrees and certificates increased steadily from 2015 to 2021 before falling slightly in 2022 and 2023.
 For men, the number peaked in 2019.

 The data consistently show more women earn credentials than men.
+Compared by degree level, in recent years, women earned more credentials than men in every degree except short-term certificates and research doctoral degrees, where men tended to earn as many or more degrees than women.
 This contrasts with the roughly 50-50 gender balance in the state population at large.
 But it matches the trend we see for postsecondary enrollment in Texas as well as global trends in enrollment and completion that have persisted for decades.

 Why have more degrees and certificates gone to women in recent years?
 Cultural shifts expanding the opportunities and roles expected of women may play a part (DiPrete and Buchmann, 2013).
 Another reason may be that it’s easier for men to find decent-paying work without a postsecondary degree or certificate (Evers, et al., 2006).